Onjali Q. Raúf: Career

 Raúf's début children's novel published by Orion Children's Books, The Boy at the Back of the Class won numerous awards, drawing on her own experience delivering emergency aid convoys for refugee families surviving in Calais and Dunkirk.
 Inspired by a Syrian mother and baby she encountered in a Calais refugee camp, it portrays the refugee crisis through the eyes of a child.
 It was a Sunday Times Bestseller, winner of the 2019 Blue Peter Book Award for Best Story, overall winner of the 2019 Waterstones Children's Book Prize, and nominated for the Carnegie Medal Children's Book Award.
 In the same year she was also shortlisted for the Jhalak Prize, awarded to the book of the year by a writer of colour and for breakthrough author in the BAMB (Books Are My Bag) Readers' Awards.
+The Boy at the Back of the Class was adapted into a play by Nick Ahad and produced by the Rose Theatre and the Children's Theatre Partnership in 2023, and this stage version was winner of Best Family Show at the 2026 Olivier Awards.

 Her second book The Star Outside My Window covered hope and resilience in the face of domestic violence through the innocent eyes of 10-year-old girl.
 This was shortlisted for the inaugural Diverse Book Awards, and 2020 British Book Awards: Books of the Year.
 It also made the longlist of the UK Literacy Association Book awards.